 Ideal For: Families with multiple users who frequently stream, game, or work from home, especially those needing faster upload speeds.

 Typical Activities: Streaming in HD or 4K, online gaming, and video calls.
-If you're working from home and need to upload or download large files (e.g. videos), we recommend the higher end of this speed range (closer to 100 Mbps), especially if others are heavily using the connection.
+If you're working from home and need to upload or download large files (e.g. videos), we recommend the higher end of this speed range (closer to 100 Mb), especially if others are heavily using the connection.

 Ideal For: Larger households with multiple users engaging in high-demand activities like 4K streaming, gaming, and working from home.